Horlakz/shordem-media-post-template/README.md

-# Post Template
+# Shordem Media Post Template
-this is just a preview of how my upcoming music and movies website will look like
+This is just a preview of how my upcoming music and movies website will look like